OmgRod/English2Language/README.md

 This Python program is a web server that converts English into a variety of languages, including Spanish, French, Russian, German, and Italian!
 -# Fun fact: This project was originally created for a Geometry Dash mod that translates everything into the user's chosen language.
 Stay tuned for its release!

+## Warning:

+**Before running the download script, edit it to include just the language models you want downloaded.
+Each one is around 200MB so choose wisely.**

 ## Installation:

 ### Option 1: Releases (Windows Only)